bareos/bareos/docs/manuals/source/DeveloperGuide/api.rst

 Introduction
 ~~~~~~~~~~~~
 This is an experimental and preliminary backend for development purposes.
-The endpoints are subject to review and may be changed in the future.
+The endpoints are subject to review and may change in the future.

 It provides a REST API using `fastapi <https://fastapi.tiangolo.com/>`_ and python-bareos to connect to
 a Bareos director.
 It supports the :command:`configure add` commands to create configuration for clients, jobs, filesets and some more resources.
 It also provides endpoints to query job information and job control (i.e. start / restart jobs, trigger restores).